UnbelievableLion/LinuxSound/Sampled/PulseAudio/AsynchronousAPI.md

 /* This is called whenever new data may be written to the stream */
-// We dont actually write anything this time static void stream_write_callback(pa_stream *s, size_t length, void *userdata) {
+// We don't actually write anything this time static void stream_write_callback(pa_stream *s, size_t length, void *userdata) {
   //assert(s);
   //assert(length > 0);

-  printf(Stream write callback: Ready to write %d bytes\n, length);
+  printf("Stream write callback: Ready to write %d bytes\n", length);
  }

 // This callback gets called when our context changes state.
 We really only
-// care about when its ready or if it has failed void state_cb(pa_context *c, void *userdata) {
+// care about when it's ready or if it has failed void state_cb(pa_context *c, void *userdata) {
   pa_context_state_t state;
   int *pa_ready = userdata;

-  printf(State changed\n);
+  printf("State changed\n");
   state = pa_context_get_state(c);
   switch  (state) {
     // There are just here for reference